kaby76/Trash/readme.md

     trparse -i "1+2+3" | trtree

-After using `trgen` to generate a parser program in C#, and after building the program, you can run the parser using `trparse`, which takes arguments for input strings, files, or reading stdin.
-The output of `trparse`, like almost all programs in Trash, is parse tree data, which you can then print out in a number of different formats.
+After using `trgen` to generate a parser program in C#, and after building the program, you can run the parser using `trparse`.
+This program looks for the generated parser in directory `Generated/`.
+If it exists, it will run the parser application in the directory.
+You can pass as command-line arguments an input string or input file.
+If no command-line arguments are supplied, the program will read stdin.
+The output of `trparse`, as with most tools of Trash, is parse tree data.

 ### Find nodes in the parse tree using XPath